Stem cell work under investigation

 CIRM officials prior to his appointment.
 "It's important to note that

-Dr. Trounson is not under investigation," he added.
-"We are aware of
+Dr. Trounson is not under investigation,

 the matter and have it under careful review."